-I'm a programmer from Barcelona specialized in realtime, multimedia, graphics and game applications.
+I'm a programmer from Barcelona specialized in realtime, multimedia, graphics, game and UI development, currently working for Media Molecule in Guildford, UK.

 Find Your Way to Oz is a Chrome experiment based on Disney’s upcoming movie “Oz The Great and Powerful.” made by Unit9, where I collaborated doing some shader and scene compositing work.